SoftUni-Internal/interactive-content/EN/03-Compenents-Deep-Dive/01-Component-Lifecycle.md

 - **render:** render HTML in the web browser.

-- **getSnapshotBeforeUpdate:** can be used to see an event before the information is updated, before the componentDidUpdate function is called.
+- **getSnapshotBeforeUpdate:** can be used to see an event before the information is updated before the componentDidUpdate function is called.

 - **componentDidUpdate:** is invoked immediately after updating occurs.